FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/tutorials/hydrowkshp/module4esa.rst.txt

 |hydrow040|

-- Run the processor model to reclassify the landuse data as roughness data.
+- Run the processor model to reclassify the Land Cover data as roughness data.

 |hydrow041|